foliojs/restructure/README.md

 The `relativeTo` option specifies that the encoded offset is relative to a field on the containing structure.
 By default, pointers are relative to the start of the containing structure (`local`).

+The `allowNull` option lets you specify whether zero offsets are allowed or should produce `null`.
+This is set to `true` by default.
+The `nullValue` option is related, and lets you override the encoded value that represents `null`.
+By default, the `nullValue` is zero.

 ```javascript
 var Address = new r.Struct({